Office of Sponsored and Student Research Policies and Corresponding Forms

 Indirect Costs Policy

-Commencing with grant proposals submitted to the Provost on October 1, 2014, 40 percent of indirect funds (sometimes called overhead costs or funds) received from any outside grants will be transferred to the dean of the college or the vice president of the administrative unit from which the grant proposal originated.
+Commencing with grant proposals submitted to the Provost on March 1, 2020, 40 percent of indirect funds (sometimes called facilities & administration or overhead costs or funds) received from outside grants will be transferred to the dean of the college or the vice president of the administrative unit from which the grant proposal originated.
 The remaining 60 percent of the indirect funds will remain in the University’s general operating budget for costs associated with administering grants including, but not limited to, accounting, administration, utilities, and facilities maintenance.
 If a grant originated from more than one college or administrative unit, the 40 percent return of indirect funds will be divided equally unless the dean(s) and/or vice president(s) mutually decide otherwise.

 The dean or vice president may use these funds at his or her discretion.
 However, using the model of the College of Arts and Sciences, the following distribution is recommended: 50% to the principal investigator (or PI), 25% to the department of the PI, 25% to the Office of the Dean.